 - They do not have any relevant experience.
 Try to list 5 credits onto your CV within that one specific job role.
 If you can not you may need to do some free/student work

 - They are not prepared to travel.
-Any major cities in the world will have film work.
+Any major city in the world will have film work.
 Being open for travel will bring you more work in the long run.

 - They are not applying to enough jobs.
 You're going to have to search and apply every week for work at first, until you have made contacts in this industry you need to keep putting yourself out there.

-It won't be easy to land your first few production jobs, but work comes easy after that.
+It won't be easy to land your first few film production jobs, when you don't have contacts applying online will be the simplest way to do it.
+After a year you will start to get called up with job offers.
 Get yourself into the habit of applying every week, every day and in time your work will be consistent.

 I hope this has been helpful.
 Are there any film production job sites that you would recommend?
 How do you find film jobs yourself feel free to share below.